wsmoak/htcep/TRANSCRIPT.md

 First you should search the issues (including closed ones) to see if it's already in there.

-Next you should see if it can be reproduced with the latest and greatest version of the code available.

-Which brings us to...

 ## Hacking on Phoenix